Boostcom/bl-api-v3/source/includes/10_members_api/3_imports.md

-##  Members Imports
+## <a name="members-imports"></a> Members Imports

 ### <a name="members-imports-import-flow"></a> Introduction

-##### Import bulks
+This API allows to create (or update large amount of members.

 At most 1000 member records may be sent in one request.

-If you intend to import more than that, you may group them by `import_id`, so multiple bulks will be grouped into one import.
+If you intend to run an import more than that, you may group them by `import_id`, so multiple bulks will be grouped into one import.

-Nevertheless, keep in mind, that import always consists of at least one bulk.
+##### Updating

+With `operation: "update"` param given, members will be updated.
+Only attributes present in payload will be updated.

+You can specify by which attribute (`id`, `msisdn`, `email`) members for update will be identified.

 ##### Import statuses